-I was 11-years-old in 1997, and Kentucky had killer squad that year.
+I was 11-years-old in 1997, and Kentucky had a killer squad that year.
 Ron Mercer, Derek Anderson, Anthony Epps, Jamaal Magloire, Wayne Turner.
 Rick Pitino was still doing his high energy thing on the sidelines (way more endearing back then).
 That team reached the title game in mildly surprising fashion, although it shouldn’t have been that surprising.
 We Kentucky fans were just spoiled.
 I’d imagine our main gripe about that team was that they weren’t the team from the year before, which was historically good.
 Hard to have perspective when you are on the heels of something like that.

 Either way, it was starting to look like Kentucky might go back to back, and it was one of those years where all of the other great teams had been upset.
 Strangely enough, most of the teams that we thought (as Kentuckians, because everybody here spare the city of Louisville pulls for Kentucky in a state pride way that a lot of places wouldn’t understand) could beat us had been put out by one team: Arizona.

 At this point, to be honest, my sample size for Arizona was small.
 I’d never really seen them play on live TV before this tournament, and other than the fact that they were incendiary-quick and could shoot the shit out of the ball, they wore killer sneakers.
 Like, sneaker game that you did not see in that time.
 Today, you’ll see dudes rocking retro Jordans and sought after models in games because all younger guys are into that.
 During this time, it was way less common and the sneaker game was big but it was nothing like it is now.